sitandr/conchord/README.md

 > NOTE: be careful when using **!**, if barre cannot be used, it will result into nonsense.

-For lyrics, you don't need to add chord to word and specify the number of char in words (unlike `chordx`).
+For lyrics, you don't need to add chord to word and specify the number of char in words (unlike [chordx](https://github.com/ljgago/typst-chords)).
 Simply add `#overchord` to the place you want a chord.
-Compose with native Typst stylistic things for non-plain look (you don't need to dig into `chordx`'s custom arguments):
+Compose with native Typst stylistic things for non-plain look (you don't need to dig into [chordx](https://github.com/ljgago/typst-chords)'s custom arguments):

 ```ts
 #let och(it) = overchord(strong(it))